Golf Club Loft, Lie, and Shaft Flex Explained

 Graphite shafts are lighter, which helps generate speed with less effort.
 They are almost universal in drivers and woods, and common in iron sets aimed at seniors, women, or players with slower swing speeds.

 For most beginning golfers, graphite shafts in irons reduce fatigue on longer practice sessions and add a small amount of extra distance.
 Neither material is wrong.
-The weight difference is a bigger factor than the material label.
+The weight difference, often 40 to 50 grams lighter in graphite versus steel for a comparable iron, is a bigger factor than the material label itself.

 Putting It Together When Buying Clubs